-ARTICLE 3 - JURISDICTION
+ARTICLE 3 - RECOGNITION

-The AIRPORT AUTHORITY hereby recognizes the AAPOPA as the exclusive collective bargaining agent for all regular officers employed by the AIRPORT AUTHORITY at its Reno and Stead locations in the job classification of Police Officer.
+The AIRPORT AUTHORITY hereby recognizes the AAPOPA as the exclusive collective bargaining agent for all regular officers employed by the AIRPORT AUTHORITY in the job classification of Police Officer.
 This recognition is granted for the period during which the AAPOPA qualifies as the exclusive representative of those officers under the provisions of NRS 288.